 Will the Property Appraise?

 In the unlikely chance that you find a buyer is who willing to pay an inflated price for the home and that buyer is obtaining a loan, then you have to consider the appraisal.
-An appraiser is going to come out to the property and consider “like” properties which have sold, take into account any upgrades the home may have and come up with an appraised value.
+An appraiser is going to come out to the property and consider “like” properties that have sold, take into account any upgrades the home may have, and come up with an appraised value.

-If the appraisal comes in low, then the sale can fall through, because most home buyers are not going to pay over appraised value.
+If the appraisal comes in low, then the sale can fall through, because most home buyers are not going to pay over the appraised value.
 And the lender is not going to loan on an inflated amount, lenders are going to loan on appraised value.